FindMySchool LogoFindMySchool

 Arnside National CofE School combines village-school intimacy with outcomes that sit above the England average, and it does so with an ethos that is clearly articulated rather than implied.
 The strongest fit is for families who value a faith-rooted culture, want a calm and orderly learning environment, and would benefit from wraparound care that is already in place.
 Admission can be the limiting factor in some years, so the practical challenge is aligning timelines and criteria, not the day-to-day experience once a place is secured.

 The school’s most recent inspection (June 2024) graded it Good across all key areas, including early years, and safeguarding is confirmed as effective.
-In published attainment data for 2024, 86.67% met the expected standard in reading, writing and mathematics combined, above the England average of 62%.
+In the 2025 dataset, 90% met the expected standard in reading, writing and mathematics combined.

 Primary admissions are coordinated by the local authority and typically use published oversubscription criteria where demand exceeds places.
 Because the exact practical impact of catchment and distance can change year to year, families should check the current admissions arrangements for the intake they are applying for.